 Managing risk is essential for organizations.
 While the risk management process may seem daunting, five essential steps are important in the manual risk management process.
 Here are the five essential steps for effective risk management:

 1) Identify the risks.
-This step is all about brainstorming and taking inventory of everything that could potentially go wrong.
+This step is all about brainstorming and inventorying everything that could go wrong.
 Once you’ve identified the risks, you can begin to assess which ones are most likely to occur and which ones would have the biggest impact if they did occur.

 Identifying risks in a risk register enables the creation of a risk ongoing database.
 It can be done with the oversight of the risk manager and risk management team.
 A risk management solution can also record identified risks.

 3) Develop a plan to manage the risks.
 This step is about developing a strategy for dealing with each identified risk.
 The plan should include contingencies for what to do if a particular risk does occur.
-Through a risk management plan, organizations will be better prepared to deal with potential problems.
+Organizations will be better prepared to deal with potential problems through a risk management plan.

 4) Implement the plan.
 This step involves implementing the plan and ensuring everyone knows all the identified risks.
-Implementation often requires changes to policies and procedures and training for employees on how to execute the plan properly.
+Implementation often requires changes to policies and procedures and training for employees on properly executing the plan.

 5) Monitor and adjust the plan as needed.
 This final step is periodically reviewing the risk treatment plan to see if it’s still effective and making any necessary adjustments.
 As new risks arise or old ones change, it’s important to update the plan to continue to be an effective tool for managing risk.